AIM Consulting Delivers on Airline Crew Systems Integration Project

 After a successful merger between a major U.S. airline and a competitor, a large-scale crew systems integration initiative began to manage both airlines’ pilot and flight attendant schedules, flights, and personnel details.
 However, the project delivery team ran into a number of issues in developing the solutions, and the project stalled midway through the effort.

 The incumbent program manager heading the initiative also had full-time responsibility as a development manager for other projects and lacked the bandwidth to address issues that arose.
 Project managers supporting the initiative were using different project schedules, formats and reporting standards; scope was not being managed appropriately and change controls were not in place.
 As a result, project schedules were fluid and not reliable.

 Additionally, the parent airline had migrated to a new third-party crew system solution and was encountering difficulty using the product as designed.
 The third party system was just one component of a complex interdependent set of home-grown and third-party applications, all of which needed to incorporate the acquired airline’s crew system data as well as any emerging requirements that arose during the project.

 Halfway into the 15-month effort, stakeholders searched for experienced leadership to reset the project and complete it on time, and found the solution in AIM Consulting’s Delivery Leadership practice.

-An AIM senior consultant served as program manager and aligned the numerous project resources to deliver the unified crew management systems on time.
+An AIM senior consultant served as Technical Delivery Expert and aligned the numerous project resources to deliver the unified crew management systems on time.